Sina-Vali/B.Sc.-Python-Projects/Power Set Project/README.md

-# Power Set Project
+# Problem Statement
-This code returns the power set of a given set recursively.
+Write a code that returns the power set of a given set recursively.